MoPatel30/MoPatel30/README.md

 ## some things to know about me:
+### Currently building the next decentralized video protocol/platform with transparent monetization @GlassProtocol.
+Stay tuned!
-### I am currently working on full-stack development projects, web-applications, and any cool project idea that comes to mind!
+### I am working on full-stack development projects, web-applications, and any cool project idea that comes to mind!
 ### Learning more about frontend design & development, backend development (APIs, databases, etc.), and various other tech stacks.
 ### Looking to collaborate on more complex applications/products, and build projects geared towards user experience and providing a meaningful service.